michalc/sqlite-s3-query/README.md

 ## Installation

-sqlite-s3-query depends on [APSW](https://github.com/rogerbinns/apsw), which is not available on PyPI, and can be installed directly from GitHub.
+sqlite-s3-query depends on [APSW](https://github.com/rogerbinns/apsw), which is not available on PyPI, but can be installed directly from GitHub.

 ```bash
 pip install sqlite_s3_query